Automorphism groupoids in noncommutative projective geometry: Introduction

-In Section~\ref{s:preliminaries} we recall both a theorem of Serre providing an equivalence between the category of quasi-coherent sheaves on a projective scheme and a certain module category over its homogeneous coordinate ring, and a noncommutative analogue due to Artin and Zhang.
-These results motivate the notion that such module categories should be considered as noncommutative projective schemes.
-We define the class of algebras that we take to be homogeneous coordinate rings of noncommutative projective spaces and then recall the definition of a Zhang twist of a graded algebra.
+In this setting, certain graded module categories are considered to be noncommutative projective schemes.
+We define the class of algebras that we are interested in, and these will play the role of homogeneous coordinate rings of our noncommutative projective spaces.
+We then recall the definition of a Zhang twist of a graded algebra.
 This is a family of automorphisms of the underlying vector space which induce a new associative multiplication, ``twisting" the original multiplication.
-Finally, we recall the definition of the point scheme, a classical scheme which is an important geometric invariant of noncommutative projective schemes.
+We will need to restrict our attention to geometric algebras, as defined by Mori (\cite{Mori}): for these algebras, there is a natural subscheme $E$ of $\pro{n}$ and automorphism $\sigma$ of $E$ whose role we explain shortly.

 We introduce and define our main object of study, the groupoid $\ncpn$, in Section~\ref{s:ncpn}.
-This is a groupoid whose objects are certain module categories for the coordinate rings of noncommutative $\mathbb{P}^{n}$s and whose morphisms are particular equivalences of these categories induced by Zhang twists.
-That this is a groupoid is deduced from a result of Zhang, and that twisting preserves the properties of a noncommutative $\mathbb{P}^{n}$.
-We also briefly introduce slice categories associated to $\ncpn$, which allow us to study all the twists - that is, all of the ``generalized automorphisms" - of a given noncommutative $\mathbb{P}^{n}$.
+This is a groupoid whose objects are certain module categories for the coordinate rings of geometric noncommutative $\mathbb{P}^{n}$s and whose morphisms are particular equivalences of these categories induced by Zhang twists.
+That this is a groupoid is deduced from a result of Zhang, that twisting preserves the properties of a noncommutative $\mathbb{P}^{n}$.
+We study slice categories of $\ncpn$, which allow us to study all the twists - that is, all of the ``generalized automorphisms" - of a given noncommutative $\mathbb{P}^{n}$.

-In Section~\ref{s:ncp1} we begin studying the groupoid, considering the case $n=1$.
-Here $\ncp{1}$ has only one connected component (which of course contains the object associated to the commutative polynomial ring).

-We study $\ncp{2}$ in Section~\ref{s:NC-P2s}.
-Here, the behaviour is considerably more varied and subtle.
-As such, more sophisticated techniques are required to analyse the groupoid, in particular the geometry of the point scheme.
-Using results of Artin-Tate-Van den Bergh and Mori, relating twists of algebras in this dimension to isomorphisms between their point schemes (Proposition~\ref{p:twist-of-3D-regular-triple} and Theorem~\ref{t:Mori}), we study the connected components of the commutative polynomial ring and those of certain quantum deformations of it.
-In the latter case, we recover some automorphisms not arising from graded algebra automorphisms of these deformations.